Rhubarb Sauce – only two ingredients!

 Rhubarb is also known as a pie plant.
 This classic rhubarb custard pie by The Spruce Eats is just delish, and rhubarb coffee cake from The Best Cake Recipes looks incredible!

 My mom always made rhubarb sauce with rhubarb fresh from her garden.
 It’s so easy and flavorful.
 Since it’s really quite sour on its own, you need to add a fair amount of sugar to make it palatable.
-Experiment a little and you’ll find just the right balance of tart/sweet for you.
+Experiment a little until you find just the right balance of tart/sweet for you.

 How To Make Rhubarb Sauce

-Think of rhubarb sauce like applesauce.
+Think of rhubarb sauce like applesauce or peach sauce.
 It’s basically cooked fruit with a little sweetener, in this case, sugar.

 How to serve rhubarb sauce